lansuite/lansuite/website/docs/getting-started/installation.md

 ### Installation Wizard

-Once the intial page loads you should see the guided installation wizzard that should help to create the required database scheme, configure essential settings and a first user.
+Once the initial page loads you should see the guided installation wizard that should help to create the required database scheme, configure essential settings, and create a first user.
 Once that is done, the installation is ready for use.

 ## Docker